Appendix B: Computer-Based Item Types

 Device Type Method to Access the Context Menu

-iPad tablet (touchscreen) Tap on the menu in the upper-left corner of the secure browser application.
+Tap on the menu; this may reside in the upper-right corner of the secure browser application.